 If you have attended high school in the United States for 2 or more years...

-Please submit official copies of your transcripts (including foreign transcripts, if applicable), as well as ACT/SAT scores.
+Please submit official copies of your transcripts (including foreign transcripts, if applicable).
 We will not require other forms of English proficiency.

 If you have foreign work and it is not integrated onto your US transcript, please also submit a professional credential evaluation report with grade point average listed on the report of your transcript for all school work completed outside of the United States.
 This can be ordered from any of the NACES members.
 The University of South Carolina frequently receives professional credential evaluations from World Education Services, SpanTran and Josef Silny & Associates, Inc.

 If you have attended high school in the United States for less than 2 years...

 Please submit official copies of your transcripts as well as submit a professional credential evaluation report with grade point average listed on the report of your transcript for all school work completed outside of the United States.
 This can be ordered from any of the NACES members.
 The University of South Carolina frequently receives professional credential evaluations from World Education Services, SpanTran and Josef Silny & Associates, Inc.